Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Notations and Preliminaries

 \begin{theorem} The intersection of any two apartments $\A$ and $\A'$ is convex with respect to the affine geometry on $\A$.
 Meaning that for any $x,y\in \A\cap \A'$ the segment $\{ax+(1-a)y|a\in [0,1]\}$ inside the affine space $\A$ is contained in $\A\cap \A'$. \end{theorem}

 For the second form of convexity we need another definition.

-\begin{defn} Let $\C_1$ and $\C_2$ be two chambers, a path of adjacent chambers which starts at $\C_1$ and ends in $\C_2$ is called a gallery.
-It will be referred to as a minimal path or a minimal gallery if the number of chambers it contains is equal to the minimal number needed to pass from $\C_1$ to $\C_2$ via adjacent chambers. \end{defn}
+\begin{defn} Let $\C_1$ and $\C_2$ be two chambers, a path of adjacent chambers which starts at $\C_1$ and ends at $\C_2$ is called a gallery.
+It will be referred to as a minimal path or a minimal gallery if the number of chambers in it is equal to the minimal number needed to pass from $\C_1$ to $\C_2$ via adjacent chambers. \end{defn}